MicrosoftDocs/Devices-docs/surface/surface-customer-self-repair-surface.md

 This section explains how self-repair works for commercial customers.

+> [!NOTE]
+> Self-serve replaceable components are currently **only available for purchase separately**, independent of the warranty status of your device.

 ### Example: Surface Laptop 5: Replace cracked display

 In this scenario, a customer must replace a broken display on their Surface Laptop 5.
 (Follow the same process for all other part requests for repairable Surface devices.)